zhanghaoyu9931/KuafuPrimer/README.md

 ## Contact

-If you have any questions, please don't hesitate to ask me: zhanghaoyu9931@pku.edu.cn or hqzhu@pku.edu.cn
+If you have any questions, please don't hesitate to ask me: hauserzhang@pku.edu.cn or hqzhu@pku.edu.cn